ZPESystems/Ansible/examples/playbooks/system-roles/SDP_zpecloud/Readme.md

 ## Executive Summary
 ZPE Systems provides an Out-of-Band (OOB) **Service Delivery Platform (SDP)** which is a novel solution that enables the management and deployment of Virtualized services in the form of Virtual Machines or Containers.
 The SDP solution provides an isolated framework that allows the configuration and instantiation of specialized services to further enhance the OOB management and operations of your infrastructure.
+The deployment of such services is automated using Ansible and ZPE Cloud.

 # Introduction
 ZPE Systems focuses on Out-of-Band Network and Infrastructure Management solutions.
 It provides a variety of solutions that enables the management of your distributed infrastructure in a unified platform.
 Depending on your specific requirements, multiple hardware boxes have being designed in order to manage your infrastructure and network devices via, for example, serial console ports.
 All the ZPE boxes run the *ZPE Nodegrid Operating System*.

 ZPE solutions have evolved from initially being focused on providing remote management access to Data Center infrastructure devices (e.g., servers and network devices' serial ports) to become a hybrid distributed solution that enables a platform for deploying services that can be specific and specialized for infrastructure management and operations.
-These services can be deployed in a virtualized environment via both virtual machines or containers.
+These services can be deployed in a virtualized environment via both virtual machines or containers from the ZPE Cloud central management platform.

 # ZPE Service Delivery Platform SDP
 The ZPE SDP solution focuses on providing DevOps teams an OOB platform to deploy specialized services for managing their infrastructure.
 This solution extends the OOB remote management access capabilities to enhanced management operations by user-defined services that are deployed close to the managed devices.
 These services can be deployed on different ZPE devices either as a Virtual Machine or a Container.

 This document considers the case of deploying a service on a Nodegrid Device in the form of a Virtual Machine.
 The following requirements are taken into consideration:

+- ZPE Cloud access
+- Nodegrid device reseted to factory settings.
+- The device is required to be enrolled on ZPE Cloud.
+- The device Serial Number.
+- All configurations are automated using Ansible and ZPE Cloud.
-- Configure a brand new Nodegrid device, it includes its network connections, firewall, and hypervisor.
+- Configure the device, which includes the Network Connections and Network Settings.
 - Deploy a Virtual Machine.
-- All configurations are automated using Ansible.

 ## SDP Example Use Case

 This section provides an overview of how a Virtualized Service can be deployed using ZPE Systems' Nodegrid solution.
-It utilizes the ZPE Systems Ansible Library to automate the setup and configuration process.
+It utilizes the ZPE Systems Ansible Library to automate the setup and configuration process, and ZPE Cloud as an ansible connector to deploy the configurations into the device.

 The example considers the following scenario for the *Acme* company: